Unstructured-IO/unstructured/README.md

 ### PDF Document Parsing Example
 The following examples show how to get started with the `unstructured` library.
 You can parse over a dozen document types with one line of code!
 Use this [Colab notebook](https://colab.research.google.com/drive/1U8VCjY2-x8c6y5TYMbSFtQGlQVFHCVIW) to run the example below.

 The easiest way to parse a document in unstructured is to use the `partition` brick.
 If you use `partition` brick, `unstructured` will detect the file type and route it to the appropriate file-specific partitioning brick.
-If you are using the `partition` brick, you may need to install additional parameters via `pip install unstructured[local-inference]`.
+If you are using the `partition` brick, you may need to install additional parameters via `pip install unstructured[local-inference] --extra-index-url --extra-index-url https://packages.unstructured.io/simple/`.
 Ensure you first install `libmagic` using the instructions outlined [here](https://unstructured-io.github.io/unstructured/installing.html#filetype-detection) `partition` will always apply the default arguments.
 If you need advanced features, use a document-specific brick.

 ```python
 from unstructured.partition.auto import partition